UPDATED SEPTEMBER 2025

 83-years old | Pecos, Texasicon

-Norberto Legarda, 83-years old, was attacked and killed by three pit bulls belonging to his daughter's next door neighbor.
-At the time of the attack, Legarda was in his daughter's backyard in the 1500 block of South Eddy Street feeding her Labrador retriever.
+Norberto Legarda, 83-years old, was killed by three pit bulls that belonged to his daughter's next door neighbor.
+Pecos police responded to the 1500 block of South Eddy Street around 9:45 am for a report of a vicious dog attack.
+Just before the attack, Legarda was in his daughter's backyard feeding her Labrador retriever.
 His daughter was away on vacation.
-Though adequately maintained fences separated the two homes, the neighbor's pit bulls somehow entered into the backyard and began attacking Legarda and the dog.
+Though adequately maintained fences separated the two homes, the pit bulls found a way into the backyard and began attacking Legarda and the dog.
 When police arrived, the pit bulls were still attacking the dog and a man was lying in the backyard.
-Police had to pepper spray and taser the pit bulls to reach the injured man.
+Officers had to pepper spray and taser the dogs to reach the injured man.
 Shortly thereafter, Legarda was pronounced dead.
 Pecos Police Chief Clay McKinney believes the deadly attack began as a dog fight.
 "Mr. Legarda probably tried to break up the fight and then the pit bulls turned on him," he said.
-The Labrador did survive its injuries.
-The owner of the pit bulls, identified as Oscar Rodriguez, gave consent to have all three of his dogs put down. [source citations]
+The Labrador survived his injuries.
+The owner of the pit bulls, identified as Oscar Rodriguez, gave consent to have his three pit bulls euthanized. [source citations]

 Date of death: July 2, 2015 Chained: No